 The best way to ensure this is to have a report template or use CRM software that automatically creates reports in the set format.

 3. Track Only What Is Important

 To keep your reports relevant and meaningful, you need to focus only on the metrics and KPIs that matter to the sales process and your goals.

 Tracking too many metrics will make your reports more complex and harder to understand.
 Such reports may take up much of your sales team’s time and still not deliver valuable insights.

 4. Represent the Data in Visual Formats

 Reading and drawing conclusions from data is much easier when presented in a visual format.
 Data visualization is increasingly important in all business areas, and sales are no different.

 A 2013 survey revealed 86% of managers in organizations using visual data discovery tools are more likely to find timely information compared to only 67% who don’t use visual data.

 Again, using a CRM solution can help you overcome this challenge.
 Good CRM platforms usually present data in graphs and charts on the dashboard, which is easy to read.

 A CRM platform can be a handy addition to your business’s software stack as it helps you streamline analytics and reporting and automate most of the tasks.
-Kylas is an efficient sales CRM solution designed especially for small businesses.
+Kylas is an efficient sales CRM solution designed especially for growing businesses.
 With Kylas, you can create customized daily sales reports on leads, deals, and revenue with the click of a mouse.